Back

-Why You Need a Data Road Map When Migrating File Servers to the Cloud
+Why a Data Road Map Matters When Migrating File Servers

 Like most companies, you probably have a huge number of files stored on your current system, including videos, large images, spreadsheets, presentations and Word documents.
 This volume of data can pose a problem when migrating file servers to the cloud.
 Without a plan, you could end up moving files you don’t need, pushing up your migration and storage costs and creating a poorly organized cloud file system.